Iammatengo/100-days-of-code/log.md

 **Link to work:** [Git Repository](http://www.example.com)

-### Day 1: Sunday ,December 26, 2021 (How the Web Works: A Primer for Newcomers to Web Development)
+### Day 1: Monday ,January 3, 2022 (How the Web Works: A Primer for Newcomers to Web Development)

 **Today's Progress**:  Learn About The Following : Part 1: How the web works,Part 2: Structure of a Web Application, Part 3: HTTP and REST and Part 4: Code examples of client-server interactions